bailey27/cppcryptfs/README.md

 **Enable saved passwords**

 This setting enables the saving of passwords.
-Please see the secion on Saved Passwords for more information about saved passwords.
+Please see the secion on Saved Passwords below for more information about saved passwords.

 When this setting is on, the "Save password" checkbox in the mount tab will be usable.